Ithaca Announces Community Forums with Police Chief Candidates

-According to an announcement on the city's website, a community forum concerning the City of Ithaca’s search for a new Chief of Police will be held on Monday, October 17 at the Greater Ithaca Activities Center (GIAC) 301 W Court St, Ithaca, NY 14850.
+The first off three community forums where Ithaca residents will have the chance to meet and ask questions to the three finalists for the city's Chief of Police position is set to take place tonight at 6 p.m at the Greater Ithaca Activities Center on 301 W Court St, Ithaca, Ny 14850.

 This will be the first in a series of three community forums where the public will have the opportunity to hear from each of the three finalists for the Ithaca Police Department's Chief of Police position.
-These forums will be held on Monday October 17th, Monday October 24th, & Tuesday October 25th — all forums will begin at 6 p.m.
+These forums will be held tonight, Monday October 24th, and Tuesday October 25th — all forums will begin at 6 p.m.

 Members of the community are encouraged to join, and will be given the opportunity to have their questions answered by the three IPD Chief candidates, with each night's forum engagement hosting a different candidate.